Father of the Bride Speech Tips: How to Write, Deliver and Stay Composed

 Balancing Humor and Emotion: Finding Your Voice

 One of the trickiest parts of writing a father of the bride speech is striking the right tone.
 You want to be funny, but not at anyone's expense.
 You want to be emotional, but not so much that you cannot finish.
 The key is authenticity.
-Guests want to hear you, not a stand up comedian.
+Guests want to hear you, not a stand-up comedian.

 Humor should be used like seasoning, not the main course.
 Laugh with your daughter, not at her.
-A well placed joke about her stubbornness or a funny family habit can work, but avoid anything that embarrasses her or references past relationships.
-Inside jokes that only a few people understand will fall flat and alienate the rest of the room.
-Keep your humor inclusive and warm.
+A well-placed joke about her stubbornness or a funny family habit can work, but avoid anything that embarrasses her or references past relationships.
+On the flip side, do not be afraid to show emotion.
+If your voice cracks or your eyes well up, that is perfectly okay.
+The trick is balancing humor and emotion so the speech does not feel too heavy.

 Managing Emotions: Practical Techniques to Stay Composed